tymon42/live-stream-commont-auth/docs/how-it-works.md

 # How live-stream-comment-auth works?
 English | [简体中文](how-it-works_zh.md)
 ## Main idea
-The main idea of the live-stream-comment-auth is capturing infomation that sent by registered users on live stream platform.
-The infomation must has a unique user ID(uid) that represents the particular user.
+`live-stream-comment-auth` principle is to capture the information sent by registered users on the live platform.
+The information must have a unique user ID (uid) representing a specific user.

-For example, Danmu in bilibili live has an excellent data structure for the identity authorzing.
-It includes bili user's uid and a 20 chars space to convey a message.
-If a user wants to login to a third party platform, we could sent the user a verification code in 20 chars and the user should send it to a chose bilibili live room as a Danmu.
-So we shall get a Danmu message via a bili's Danmu WS connection.
-And the message contains both the buid and the verification code.
+For example, the danmu in bilibili live has a well-designed authentication data structure.
+It includes the uid of bili users and a 20-character space to pass messages.
+If the user wants to log in to a third-party platform, we can send a 20-character verification code to the user, and the user should send it to the selected bilibili live room as danmu.
+Therefore, we will capture the danmu message through the danmu machine.
+The message contains buid and the verification code.

 ## How user login or signup?
 1. User request a verification code from the third party platform, we call it "vcode".